-In revisiting this project – which was previously staged in a much smaller setting during the Dirt and Dreams festival last year – Karen will be collaborating with theatrical designer and scenographer Sidsel Bech.
+In revisiting this project – which was previously staged in a much smaller setting during the Dirt and Dreams festival last year – Karen collaborated with theatrical designer and scenographer Sidsel Bech.

 Karen's research is focused on the relationship between sound and visualisation, text and space, and her work has been included at festivals and performance events nationally and internationally.
 Over the past year, Karen has performed work in New York on a live diffusion system, presented work in Munich at the World Congress and won a joint award at the World Stage Design Exhibition in Korea for her sound design work.